RichGibson/vienna_guide/README.md

   Time is long, life is short, and you can have that truth smashed in your face in so many different ways, in so many different places.
-For me, being surrounded by 400 years of history, 400 years of opinions on what to do when you are one of the more powerful people in the world but death still comes for you offers one of those reminders.
+For me, being surrounded by 400 years of history, 400 years of opinions on what to do when you are one of the most powerful people in the world but death still comes for you offers one of those reminders.

-  If you don't go to the crypt you can [skim the wikipedia pate](https://en.wikipedia.org/wiki/Imperial_Crypt) and get a lot of context about historical Vienna.
+  If you don't go to the crypt you can [skim the wikipedia page](https://en.wikipedia.org/wiki/Imperial_Crypt) and get a lot of context about historical Vienna.

 - Augustinerkirche